Mapping the interaction between science and misinformation in COVID-19 tweets: Results

 \subsection{Overall statistics}

-Over time, the total number of tweets decreases, mirroring the progression of the pandemic.
+Over time, the total number of tweets collected every day in association with COVID-19 (see methods) decreases, mirroring the progression of the pandemic.
 Although unreliable tweets follow a similar pattern, the number of tweets referencing scientific research has steadily increased.
 This suggests that science became progressively more relevant in COVID-19-related debates, reaching comparable levels by the second half of 2022 (see Supplementary Fig.~\ref{fig:timeline}).
-To better understand the potential diffusion of tweets, we consider the number of followers of users posting a message as an indicator of the exposure of their tweets \cite{gallotti2020assessing} (see \ref{sec:methods} for a more formal definition).
+To better understand the potential diffusion of tweets, we consider the number of followers of users posting a message as an indicator of the exposure of their tweets \cite{gallotti2020assessing} (see Methods Section for a more formal definition).
 When considering the exposure for both types, science remains lower in comparison with unreliable sources throughout the period.

-Our data set indicates that tweets that reference reliable sources are more prevalent ($13.4\%$) compared to tweets referencing unreliable sources ($5.7\%$).
-An even smaller percentage of tweets refer to science ($1.54\%$).
-Still, most users share tweets without any domain, thus without a reliability score ($59\%$), or containing a domain for which the reliability is unknown ($21.7\%$).
+Our data set indicates that tweets that reference reliable sources are more prevalent ($14.83\%$) compared to tweets referencing unreliable sources ($5.67\%$).
+An even smaller percentage of tweets refer to science ($1.91\%$).
+Most users share tweets without any domain, thus without a reliability score ($57.91\%$), or containing a domain for which the reliability is unknown ($21.59\%$).

-Of all users, $27\%$ shared at least one tweet containing reliable sources, while $13.8\%$ shared at least one tweet with unreliable sources, meaning twice as many users shared any reliable source as any unreliable source.
-We refer to users sharing at least one tweet containing unreliable sources as unreliable users, and as unreliable users otherwise.
-When accounting for the number of followers, we observe that users who share reliable sources have, on average, more followers than users who share unreliable sources ($47,195$ vs. $34,239$).
-Scientific content is shared by users with comparatively fewer followers, averaging $6,245$.
+Of all users, $28.36\%$ shared at least one tweet containing reliable sources, while $13.81\%$ shared at least one tweet with unreliable sources, meaning twice as many users shared a reliable source as an unreliable source.
+We refer to users sharing at least one tweet containing unreliable sources as unreliable users, and as reliable users otherwise.
+When accounting for the number of followers, we observe that reliable users have, on average, more followers than unreliable users ($43,231$ vs. $34,243$).
+Scientific content is shared by users with comparatively fewer followers, averaging $6,837$.

-The relative exposure is considerably higher for tweets with reliable sources (constituting $18.3\%$ of the total exposure of all tweets) compared to those from unreliable sources ($5.6\%$), with tweets on science having a very low exposure ($0.28\%$).
+The relative exposure is considerably higher for tweets with reliable sources (constituting $18.53\%$ of the total exposure of all tweets) compared to those from unreliable sources ($5.61\%$), with tweets on science having a very low exposure ($0.38\%$).